Greece unveils details of bond swap advisers' pay

 The closing agents of the bond swap received 4 million euros, the ministry said without identifying them.

-Greece’s Public Debt Management Agency named Deutsche Bank DBKG.DE and HSBC (HSBA.L) as closing agents of the deal in a statement released earlier this month. ($1 = 0.7582 euros)
+Greece’s Public Debt Management Agency named Deutsche Bank and HSBC as closing agents of the deal in a statement released earlier this month.